How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 Before I could request the birth certificates, I needed legal authorization.
 You cannot walk into a vital records office and request someone else’s birth certificate without proving you have the right to do so.

-I went online first and found forums that said I would need a notarized letter from the parent authorizing me to pick up the records.
+I went online first and found forums saying I would need a notarized letter from the parent to authorize me to pick up the records.
 That seemed straightforward enough, so I relayed that information to my client.

 I called my client immediately and explained the situation.
 He would need to draft a power of attorney authorizing me to request the vital records on his behalf.